-Mr. Bryan, after repeating the latest data for good measure, went on to admonish Virgin Islands about following Covid-19 protocols and above all else, taking the Covid-19 vaccines.
+Mr. Bryan expressed grave concern at the rising number of cases and hospitalizations.
+After repeating the latest data for good measure, the governor went on to admonish Virgin Islands about following Covid-19 protocols and above all else, taking the Covid-19 vaccines.